javiercmh/lab-cognition-analysis/documents/Driving styles review.md

 I chose option b.

 Hypothesis:
+1. Ratings of driving style will correspond to the ground truth of the videos.
-- Car type will be associated with driving style.
+2. Car type will be associated with rated driving style.
-- Sports cars will be rated as less aggressive than other cars.
+2. 1.
+Sports cars will be rated as less aggressive than other cars.

 ## Method

 ### Participants

-_N_ = X (X female), _M_ = X, _SD_ = X) between {min} and {max}, with at least 1 year of driving experience.
+_N_ = 19 (10 female), ages between 21 and 59 (_M_ = 28, _SD_ = 8.3), with at least 1 year of driving experience.
+All but 1 had at least a bachelor's degree.
+They were offered participation hours.
+{Show driving frequency chart}

 ### Procedure: survey

-Diagram of the conditions.
+Basic structure:

+Welcome > practice trial > 8 videos with questions > demographics and other questions.

+The trials:
-Example video or screenshot.
+- Video {show video or screenshot}
-Pictures of both cars: similar number of polygons, same colour.
+- Questionnaire {show questions}

+About the videos:

+- Data from 12 human who drove using a driving simulator (RODOS, https://www.itwm.fraunhofer.de/en/departments/mf/technikum/rodos.html).
+- 8 types of videos, 2 from each condition:
+    - Car type: sports car and family car.
+Controlled for number of polygons and colour. {include pics}
+    - Driving style based on MDSI (Taubman-Ben-Ari et al., 2004)
+        - Aggressive: highest score for angry and risky categories
+        - Defensive: highest scores for patient and careful driving.
+    - Scenarios: both with a pedestrian crossing the road. {include pic}

+About the questionnaire:

-Questionnaire: Yusof's "comfort rating survey".
+- Yusof's "comfort rating survey" (2019).
 Made to rate autonomous driving preferences.
+That's why we used it to rate driving style.

-5 items in the 5-point Likert scale.
-{Show items from R1-R5}
+- 5 items in the 5-point Likert scale. {Show items from R1-R5}
     "R1, R2, and R3 asked about the opinion of the autonomous vehicle driving behaviour with regard to comfort, pleasantness, and safety." (p.
 59)

-I decided to use R1-R3 for my analysis, however R1 did not apply, so we were left only with R2 and R3.
+- I decided to use R1-R3 for my analysis, however R1 did not apply, so we were left only with R2 and R3.

 ## Results